DK + SPORT WEIGHT ALPACA

 Where do Alpacas live?

-Alpacas, llamas, vicuñas and guanacos come from South America, primarily Bolivia, Chile and Peru.
+Alpacas, llamas, vicuñas and guanacos originally came from South America, primarily Bolivia, Chile and Peru.
 It is thought that alpacas were originally domesticated from vicuñas in the Andean highlands of Peru more than 6,000 years ago.
 During the 11th and 12th centuries, alpacas were revered by the Incas, whose husbandry was very sophisticated.
 The animals were highly selected for abundant fine fiber, and evidence suggests that the quality of fiber then was superior to today's.
 These years of sophisticated breeding were interrupted by the Spanish conquest of the Incas in the 16th century, when alpacas that were not slaughtered were driven to the higher elevations of Peru and Bolivia, the "altiplano".
 In the 1800's, alpaca fiber was discovered by the English, and it has been an important worldwide commodity ever since.
 Peru produces about 90% of the world's alpaca fiber today.

 Alpacas in the U.S.